AjithSelvan/JSON-OPERATOR/README.md

    **GSON open-source lib is use to parse Json from converting hashmap to Json and from Json to hashamap**.
    So, GSON is one of the basic requirement for this module , you can get it form [here](https://github.com/google/gson) and configure it.

+## How to Run.
+  - 1 .
+Compile the Json.kt file by following [this](https://kotlinlang.org/docs/tutorials/command-line.html)
+  - 2 . if you use IntelliJ IDEA then clone the repo and run directly .[intelliJ](https://www.jetbrains.com/help/idea/kotlin.html)